ming71/toolbox/README.md

 * **python-cmd**
 Linux command execution through python file , provided as a easy but sufficient demo.
+Beside,`exec` commond also helps for many cases ,take good use of it.(such as [drawing pictures](https://github.com/ming71/toolbox/blob/b473ea001c2498fe927115d0c4a66d1cd4e30a7f/matplotlib/HuMonent.py#L172))

 * **shuffle**
 Randomly generate small subdataset from the dataset.